oracle/node-oracledb/doc/api.md

 When an application ends, any uncommitted transaction on a connection will be rolled back.

+Support for distributed transactions is discussed in [Two-Phase Commits (TPC)](#twopc).

-Note: Oracle Database will implicitly commit when a [DDL][15] statement is executed irrespective of the value of `autoCommit`.
+Note: Oracle Database will implicitly commit when a [DDL][15] statement like CREATE is executed irrespective of the value of `autoCommit`.

 ## <a name="cqn"></a> 26.
 Continuous Query Notification (CQN)